-Top 5 Reasons You Never Hear Back After Applying For A Job
+Top 5 Reasons You Never Hear Back After Applying for a Job

-People often wonder why they never hear anything back after they hit ‘send’ on the email with a resume attached or on the on-line job application.
-If you’re very lucky, you might have a preliminary email exchange with a recruiter and then never hear from them again.
-It’s a depressing experience and one which also casts a shadow on the hiring company’s reputation.
+People often wonder why they never hear anything back after they hit "send" on the email with a resume attached or on the online job application.
+If you're very lucky, you might have a preliminary email exchange with a recruiter and then never hear from them again.
+It's a depressing experience, and one that also casts a shadow on the hiring company's reputation.
 So why does it happen?
 Is it you, is it them, or is it just something every candidate must prepare for in the hiring process?

-An oft-cited recruiter’s complaint is that as many as 50 percent of people applying for a given job simply aren’t qualified.
-Adding to the challenge, most large companies – and many smaller ones – use talent-management software to screen resumes, weeding out up to 50 percent of applicants before a human even looks at a resume or cover letter.
+An oft-cited recruiter's complaint is that as many as 50% of people applying for a given job simply aren't qualified.
+Adding to the challenge, most large companies -- and many smaller ones -- use talent-management software to screen resumes, weeding out up to 50% of applicants before a human even looks at a resume or cover letter.
 The deck is definitely stacked against the job seeker.
-So how do you breakthrough?
+So how do you break through?

-Here are my top 5 reasons you’re not hearing back after applying for a job, with five suggestions for ways to avoid the resume black hole.
+Here are my top five reasons you're not hearing back after applying for a job, with five suggestions for ways to avoid the resume black hole.

-1. You really aren’t qualified.
-If a job description specifies a software developer with 3-5 years of experience and you’re a recent graduate with one internship, it’s unlikely you’ll get a call.
-Avoid disappointment – don’t apply for jobs for which you lack qualifications.
+1. You really aren't qualified.
+If a job description specifies a software developer with three to five years of experience and you're a recent graduate with one internship, it's unlikely you'll get a call.
+Avoid disappointment -- don't apply for jobs for which you lack qualifications.
 Most job descriptions are written with very specific requirements.
 Yes, the company is trying to find the most qualified candidate; yes, they are trying to weed people out.
-It’s not personal, it’s business.
+It's not personal, it's business.

 2. You haven't keyword-optimized your resume or application.
 Job descriptions are salted with keywords specific to the skills or attributes the company seeks in applicants.
 A close read of the job description is a necessity, as is keyword-optimizing your resume and cover letter, if you're using one, or email.
 If the job description lists words in a certain order, e.g. a list of programming languages required, use the same order in your resume.